muhamedfayed/mvi_coroutines_pattern/README.md

 # This project using the following

-1- MVI pattern
+- MVI pattern
-2- Databinding
-3- retrofit
+- Clean architecture
+- ViewBinding
+- Dependency injection (Koin)
+- retrofit2
-4- Kotlin coroutines
+- Kotlin coroutines
-5- Exoplayer
+- Exoplayer
-6- ffmpeg
+- ffmpeg

-# Just clone the project build and run the project!
+##Just clone the project, build and run the project!